ClickCease

 Rebuttal to RNZ interview with Graeme Colgan (former Chief Judge, Employment Court)

 RNZ ran a Nine To Noon story titled "Lay advocate's abusive conduct prompts calls for regulation" (15 November 2024).
 It referenced the Employment Court costs judgment in Joyce v Ultimate Siteworks Ltd [2024] NZEmpC 204 and included comments from Graeme Colgan.
-This page sets out my response, and my view on regulation, fees, and incentives.
+This page sets out my response, and my view on why the comments do not justify new advocate regulation.

 Important: This page is commentary and opinion.
 It is not legal advice.
 Names and events are discussed because they have already been published in a public judgment and in RNZ coverage.